ostelco/ostelco-core/client-api/API.md

 ### Sign up and authentication

 ![Signin flow sequence diagram](diagrams/signin-flow.svg)

-The first time the users starts the client, a _sign up_ procedure should be done.
-As part of the sign up, the user registers the following information:

- - Name
- - Email address (previously registered as part of the subscription activation)
+The client will intiate the login by contacting the [Auth0](http://auth0.com) service that helps us interface with identity providers.
+What's returned by auth0 is a combination of an ID token and an access token.
+The ID token can contain many types of information, including email, address etc.   The access token is simply used to authenticate the user.
+We use only the access token from Auth0 and ignore the ID token.

+The authentication token a [JSON web token](https://jwt.io/introduction/), that is used as a [http bearer token](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) when authenticating the client towards the Prime component.

+The client then asks for a user profile.
+The request is sent to a cloud endpoint, that will use the AWT token to authenticate the user.
+The web endpoint terminates the https connection and sends it on, with a header that indicates that it has been authenticted, to the Prime component.
+The authentication process will include a conversation between the cloud endpoint and the identity provider.
+That conversation is not described in this document.

+The user profile is then displayed.
+If it is empty, as it will be the first time,  then the client will ask for information to be filled in and uploaded.
+Populating the user profile is part of the _sign up_ procedure.
+During sign up the user will be asked about name and email address.
+The email address will be previously registred as part of the subscription activation. - Email address (previously registered as part of the subscription activation)

 An email with a verification code is then sent to the registered email address.
 The verification code is then entered into the client and the sign up procedure has been completed.